acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 > {: .solution}
 {: .challenge}

-Not everything can be parallelized.
-If there is data dependency you may need to modify your algorithm to be more parallel-friendly.
-Spend some time (drawing diagrams may help) to see what happens when two (or more) threads work simultaneously on a loop.
-It's not pretty.
-One of the strategies for solving some data dependency problems may be to write into a new copy of an array and at the end of each iteration update old from new.
+Parallelization isn't always possible.
+If your algorithm has data dependency, you may have to modify it to make it more parallel-friendly.Think about what happens when two (or more) threads work on the same loop at the same time (drawing diagrams may help).
+It is sometimes difficult to understand how multiple threads behave.
+In order to solve some data dependency issues, one method is to write into a new copy of an array and update old from new at the end of each iteration when all threads have completed.

 ### Thread-safe Functions
-Another important concept is that of a *thread-safe* function.
+Using *thread-safe* functions is also an important concept.

 Consider this code;